 David Swaim is the firm’s Managing Partner and Board Certified in Immigration and Nationality Law by the Texas Board of Legal Specialization.
 Mr. Swaim has been the Managing Partner of Tidwell, Swaim & Associates since 1991.
 He began work with the firm as a Law Clerk in 1985 and became an Associate Attorney in 1986.
-Mr. Swaim has successfully represented over 15,000 clients in immigration proceedings, in all areas of immigration law.
+Mr. Swaim has successfully represented over 20,000 clients in immigration proceedings, in all areas of immigration law.
 His primary practice is employment, business, and investment cases.
 He developed many of the most innovative techniques for H-1 and labor certification cases and created the immigration procedures at dozens of companies such as i2 Technologies, Microtune, and PDX.
 He is one of only three attorneys in Texas authorized to represent both the University of Texas System and the Texas A&M System.
 He represents all of the Texas A&M campuses as well as UTD and UTEP at the University of Texas System.
 He also represents many other colleges and universities such as Baylor University and Texas Christian University.
-Mr. Swaim represents employers in all industries and sizes from Fortune 500 to start-ups, including technology, research, accounting, architecture, marketing/advertising, communications, health care and engineering.
+Mr. Swaim represents employers in all industries and sizes from Fortune 500 to start-ups, including technology, research, accounting, architecture, marketing/advertising, communications, healthcare, and engineering.
 He has represented many employers in the I-9 audit process (as well as other employment-based audits) including the establishment of I-9 compliance policies and programs; employer initiated audits to test compliance and actual audits conducted by the government.

 For the first five years of his practice, Mr. Swaim concentrated his practice in the area of deportation and immigration litigation.
 Since 1991 he has supervised every deportation case handled by the Firm and remains the responsible attorney for all deportation/removal cases and all cases involving litigation including administrative appeals, actions in Federal Courts, case negotiations with ICE and USCIS, and applications for relief such as asylum, adjustment of status, cancellation of removal, and other complex litigation issues.
 He works with some selected criminal defense attorneys throughout Texas on issues involving crimes committed by non-citizens which include consultations throughout the criminal process for immigration consequences, representation in Immigration Court for individuals with past criminal charges or convictions, and habeas corpus relief in State and Federal Court for past criminal conduct.
 He has either personally represented or supervised cases for over 3000 individuals in removal/deportation proceedings, asylum, adjustment of status, cancellation of removal and other applications for relief from deportation.